+- 1. Ensure that you are on the primary Lighthouse. - 2.
+In the Settings Pane, select 🖾 > MULTI INSTANCE > Secondary Lighthouses.

+The SECONDARY LIGHTHOUSES page displays.

+3 Click Add Secondary Lighthouse.

+The ADD SECONDARY LIGHTHOUSE page displays.

-- {1.} On the primary Lighthouse, select ፟ > MULTI INSTANCE > Secondary Lighthouses. - 2 Click (Add Secondary Lighthouse. - 3.
-Enter the Description for the Lighthouse. - 4.
-Enter the Network Address: accepts either the current IP Address or hostname. - 5.
-Enter the Network Port for HTTPS connections.
+- 4. Enter the Description for the Lighthouse. - 5.
+Enter the Network Address.

+This field accepts either the current IP Address or the hostname.

+6. Enter the Network Port for HTTPS connections.

-- 6. Enter the Username.
+- 7. Enter the Username.

-- 7. Enter the Password.
+- 8. Enter the Password.

-- 8. Provide the VPN NETWORK RANGE details:
+- 9. Under VPN NETWORK RANGE, provide the following details:

 - Address Space: enter a valid, unused network subnet to use as the secondary lhvpn address range.

-- CIDR Subnet Mask.
+- CIDR Subnet Mask

-- Lighthouse displays the Calculated Node Capacity based on the values entered reflecting the addressable nodes based on the network. - The secondary Lighthouse instance must be able to reach the primary instance on UDP Port 1195. - 9.
-Provide the SMART MANAGEMENT FABRIC RANGE details if the secondary lighthouse is to be discoverable on the Smart Management Fabric: - Address Space - CIDR Subnet Mask
+- Lighthouse displays the Calculated Node Capacity based on the values entered reflecting the addressable nodes based on the network. - The secondary Lighthouse instance must be able to reach the primary instance on UDP Port 1195. - 10.
+Under SMART MANAGEMENT FABRIC RANGE, provide the following SMF range details if the secondary lighthouse is to be discoverable on the Smart Management Fabric: - Address Space - CIDR Subnet Mask